Edava: Transportation

 The main road of Edava is TA Majeed Road, which connects Varkala to Paravur through Edava.

 Edava has two railway stations, one is Edavai railway station and the other is Kappil railway station.
-Edava may be probably the only village in Kerala with two railway stations.
-The railway line which connects Thiruvananthapuram and Kollam passes through Edava.
+Edava is probably the only village in Kerala with two railway stations.
+The railway line which connects Thiruvananthapuram and Kollam pass through Edava.

 The nearest main railway station is Varkala Railway Station which is having stops for almost 90% trains and it is the most important station between Thiruvananthapuram Central railway station and Kollam Junction railway station.
-Varkala Railway Station is just 3 km away from Edava.
+Varkala Railway Station is just 3 km from Edava.

 The nearest airport is Thiruvananthapuram International Airport, 55 km from Edava.